Fees & Payment Options

 A limited number of sliding scale spots are available based on financial need.

-I do not accept medicare/medicaid at this time.
+I do not accept medicare/medicaid plans.

 I accept Credit Card payments & HSA Cards.